-Often, problems with color vision are due to a disease affecting your optic nerve, such as glaucoma.
+Sometimes, problems with color vision are due to a disease affecting your optic nerve, such as glaucoma.
 Poor color vision can also be the result of an inherited problem with the cones (color-sensitive photoreceptors) in your retina.
 The retina is the light-sensitive layer at the back of your eye.

-Certain diseases, including diabetes, alcoholism, macular degeneration, leukemia, Alzheimer’s disease, Parkinson’s disease, and sickle cell anemia can cause color vision impairment.
 Your color vision may improve if you receive treatment for the underlying condition.

 - protanopia: difficulty distinguishing blue from green and red from green

 - tritanopia: difficulty distinguishing yellow from green and blue from green

 - deuteranopia: difficulty distinguishing red from purple and green from purple